metagenomics/metagenomics-tk/docs/developer_guidelines.md

 ---8<--- "../.chglog/config.yml"
 ```

+### Versioning

+Following [semantic versioning](https://semver.org/), we define the configuration input file and the output folder structure as our public `API`.
+Changes to the version numbers reflect updates to the config or the output folders and files.
+The toolkit consists of many modules that can be used in different combinations and
+because of this flexibility, we had to come up with a detailed versioning system.
+We version each module separately, as well as the pipeline itself.

+Module version numbers are updated when a module-specific input parameter is updated or the output folder or file structure is changed.
+All module version numbers can be retrieved by running the toolkit with the `wGetModuleVersion` entrypoint and should be reported on the release page.

+The module version number is incorporated in the output directory (see [output specification](pipeline_specification.md))
+for easier parsing of the output directory.
+In the following we give examples when to increment which part of of the version identifier:

+Given a version number MAJOR.MINOR.PATCH, increment the:

+  * MAJOR version when you make incompatible changes, as for example modifying the output structure.
+A script that was build to parse the output structure must be adapted then.
+  * MINOR version when you add functionality in a backwards compatible manner.
+One example is adding an additional tool to the module.
+  * PATCH version when you make backwards compatible bug fixes.
+This is necessary when you for example increment the docker container version number that fixes a bug or increases the
+    speed of the tool.

+The pipeline specific version number defined in the mainifest part of the nextflow.config should be changed
+if either any module specific version number is incremented or any module-independent parameter (e.g. `tempdir`) or output structure is changed.

 ## Testing

 Tests for local use are specified in the `scripts` folder.
 These scripts are also used as part of the continuous integration tests.